jvwilliams23/joss-paper/paper.md

 )
 ```

-The SSAM can then be trained in a similar way as the SSM in \autoref{sec:tree} with the following code snippet:
+The SSAM can then be trained in a similar way as the SSM in Figure 2 with the following code snippet:

 ```python
 ssam_obj = pyssam.SSAM(landmark_coordinates, appearance_values)